humanwhocodes/momoa/js/README.md

 The `tokenize()` function accepts a second parameter, which is an options object that may contain one or more of the following properties:

 * `mode` (default: `"json"`) - specify the parsing mode.
 Possible options are `"json"` and `"jsonc"` (JSON with comments).
+* `ranges` (default: `false`) - set to `true` if you want each token to also have a `range` property, which is an array containing the start and stop index for the syntax within the source string.

 ### Traversing